SumoLogic/sumologic-kubernetes-collection/deploy/docs/Performance.md

 ### Up to 500 application pods

-Our test cluster had 70 nodes (AWS m5a.2xlarge instances).
+Our test cluster had 71 nodes (50 `m4.large` instances, 21 `m5a.2xlarge` instances).

 We used 125 GiB GP2 volumes, which allowed for IOPS of 375.
-In addition we attached a 300GiB volume to the Prometheus pod.

 This cluster ran an average of 500 application pods, each generating either 128KB/s logs or 2400 DPM metrics.
 The application pods had about 20% churn rate.